pSpitzner/beets-flask/README.md

 ### Testing

 We have started on a version of the container that runs some (backend) tests, but coverage is pretty non-existent.

+### Convention for typescript imports

+We have an eslint sorting rule for imports:

+Order:
+1. other modules/components
+2. our modules/components
+3. css (first others, then ours)

+Try to use absolute paths with `@/` prefix if not in the same folder.